jgibbons-cp/sva_scan_examples/README.md

-The project shows an SVA API example using the Halo Python SDK
+The project shows a SVA API examples using the Halo Python SDK

 API Setup
 ---------